Search results

 Neuromyelitis optica (NMO) is a rare disease causing inflammation in the spinal cord and optic nerves.
 The NMO service brings together expertise in diagnostics and clinical management to improve outcomes for this often isolated group of patients.

-WIN Neuroplastics Network
+OxCIN Neuroplastics Network

-Neuroplastics is a collaborative network of three research groups at WIN with a shared interest in brain plasticity.
+Neuroplastics is a collaborative network of three research groups at OxCIN with a shared interest in brain plasticity.
 We study how the brain changes when we learn, as we get older, or when we recover from damage such as stroke.
 We use brain imaging to monitor brain change and we aim to develop new approaches to facilitate learning, recovery and healthy ageing.

 Plasticity Group